SouchenOu/Docker/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------

-If we have been developping software for a While you have probably come across this situation where your application works on your development machine but doesnt somewhere else !! -->
+If we have been developping software for a While you have probably come across this situation ->where your application works on your development machine but doesnt somewhere else !! -->

 Can you think of three reasons why this happens ??